Return Home to Marlow White Military Uniforms

 We are often asked what the difference is between the gold bullion and nylon shoulder straps and what we would recommend.
 We offer this as a service to help Soldiers identify the criteria by which they can make decisions.
 Well, here are our thoughts, as objectively stated as we can state an admittedly subjective opinion:

-Cost: The most obvious difference to the buyer, the Nylon Shoulder Straps cost $25.50.
-The Bullion are more expensive at $59.00 (note that we have recently reduced our price to make these more affordable).
+Cost: The most obvious difference to the buyer, the Nylon Shoulder Straps cost $32.00.
+The Bullion are more expensive at $59.00.

 Regulations: Both versions of Shoulder Straps fulfill Army uniform regulation requirements.

-Appearance: The Bullion Shoulder Straps have a 2% gold content in the thread and have a much richer appearance with a 3-dimensional relief (click the smaller images for a higher resolution view, or scroll to the bottom of the page for large photos).
+Appearance: The Bullion Shoulder Straps have a gold-plated wire and have a much richer appearance with a 3-dimensional relief (click the smaller images for a higher resolution view, or scroll to the bottom of the page for large photos).

 History: The bullion straps of today are essentially the same as the straps worn in the Civil War era and are still hand-made in much the same way.
 The machine-made nylon shoulder straps are a modern variation that cannot reproduce the handmade uniqueness of the bullion.
 With the return of the Army Service Dress Blue uniform as the Army’s Class A (as the Dress Blue was since the early 1800’s), we suspect officers will choose bullion straps more often as a reflection of that heritage.